 Operationally fielded since 2004, C2BMC supports BMDS operations 24x7, 365 days a year.
 Linking regional, theater and national commands into a single strategic command & control weapon system, C2BMC provides a comprehensive view of the battlespace.
 This enables commanders at all levels to systematically plan, collectively see and dynamically manage designated networked sensors and weapons systems to achieve global and regional mission objectives.

 - Planning capability to optimally locate sensors and weapons systems to counter identified threats

 - Situational awareness of the evolving battle and status of defensive assets at all leadership levels

-- Battle management to optimally pair sensors and shooters for effective and efficient BMDS asset utilization and engagement
+- Battle management to optimally pair sensors and shooters for effective defense against multiple threats and efficient BMDS asset utilization and engagement

 - Sensor netting to detect, identify, track, and discriminate threats

 - Global engagement management to enable warfighters to adjust our defenses to the emerging battle

 - Global communications networks to efficiently manage and distribute essential data